-In order to choose a good, safe password, it’s important to know why a strong password is important: it’s not likely that an individual will take time to try cracking your password and gaining access to your accounts and files.
-Instead, the work is likely to be done by a computer program capable of inundating a firewallwith a barrage of potential passwords until the correct one is discovered.
+To choose a good, safe password, it’s essential to know why password strength is necessary: it’s not likely that an individual will take time to try cracking your password and gaining access to your accounts and files.
+Instead, the work will likely be performed by a computer program capable of inundating a firewall with a barrage of potential passwords until the correct one is discovered.

-Experts warn that weak passwords or simplistic password combinations have had devastating consequences for businesses, even Equifax, the major credit reporting company whose files were hacked, resulting in millions of stolen social security numbers and other sensitive information.
+Experts warn that weak passwords or simplistic password combinations can have devastating consequences for businesses, like data breaches.
+Even Equifax, the major credit reporting company, had its files hacked, resulting in millions of stolen social security numbers and other personal data.

 Other Ways Hackers Get In

-Easier than guessing your password or lurking over your shoulder in a coffee shop is setting up a fake public wifi networkand using it to plant malware on the mobile and laptop devices that people use to connect with.
-These may launch keyloggers on your hard drive, which are programs that steal passwords, allowing the hacker to gain access to your accounts without actually stealing your phone or computer.
-Experts also suggest not entering passwords on public computerssuch as at libraries because these may be infected with malware that will access your account.
+Easier than guessing your password or lurking over your shoulder in a coffee shop is setting up a fake public wifi network and using it to plant malware on the mobile and laptop devices people use to connect with.
+These may launch keyloggers on your hard drive, which are programs that steal password lists, allowing the hacker to gain access to your accounts without actually stealing your phone or computer.
+Experts also suggest not entering passwords on public computers such as at libraries because these may be infected with malware that will access your account.

 Some schemes prey on unsuspecting employees of companies by setting up fake IT (computer assistance) phone lines that request personal identification information and passwords when employees phone in.
 Even one or two points of access into a company’s files can wreak havoc, whether stealing information or releasing malware that disrupts the company’s ability to do business.
-Ransomware attacksare examples of this sort of damaging hacking: malware is activated on a company’s computers, essentially locking up all files and functions until a ransom is paid, usually in untraceable cryptocurrency like Bitcoin.
+Ransomware attacks are examples of this sort of damaging hacking.
+Malware activated on a company’s computers is the number one way hackers get in, essentially locking up all files and functions until a ransom is paid, usually in untraceable cryptocurrency like Bitcoin.

 Make it harder for hackers to guess your password with these suggestions:

-- make your password at least 8 characters long, including symbols and numbers
+- Make sure your complex passwords have at least eight characters long, including symbols, numbers, uppercase, and lowercase letters.

-- use your keyboard to make passwords out of shapes (such as letters)
+- Use your keyboard to make strong passwords out of shapes (such as letters)

-- change passwords to sensitive websites and accounts at least once a year
+- Change passwords to sensitive online accounts at least once a year

-- change the answers to your security questions into nonsense strings of letters and numbers too
+- Change the answers to your security questions into nonsense strings of letters and numbers or random words.

-Many sources suggest using a password management servicesuch as LastPass or Dashlane, which are sophisticated enough to mimic the security settings the government uses.
+Many sources suggest using a password management service that includes a password generator such as LastPass or Dashlane, which are sophisticated enough to mimic the security settings the government uses.
 With these, you need only remember one password, which opens the “vault.”